-Elizabeth Newman, Eula Mae and John Baugh Professor of Theology and Ethics, and Director, Master of Theological Studies Program
+Eula Mae and John Baugh Professor of Theology and Ethics, and Director, Master of Theological Studies Program

 B.A., Wake Forest University; M.Div., Southern Baptist Theological Seminary; Ph.D., Duke University

 Elizabeth Newman joined the faculty of BTSR in 2002 after serving on the faculty at Saint Mary’s College, Notre Dame, IN for twelve years.
 She is the author of Untamed Hospitality: Welcoming God and Other Strangers (Brazos Press, 2007), and Attending the Wounds on Christ’s Body: Teresa’s Scriptural Vision (Cascade Books, 2012).
 She currently serves on the Baptist World Alliance Commission on Doctrine and Christian Unity and has participated in Baptist World Alliance Conversations with the Pontifical Council for Christian Unity.
-She is on the editorial board of Studies in Baptist History and Thought and has helped plan and lead the Young Scholars in the Baptist Academy.
-She was named a Henry Luce III Fellow in Theology for 2009.
+She is on the editorial board of Studies in Baptist History and Thought and helps plan and lead the Young Scholars in the Baptist Academy.
+In 2009, she was named a Henry Luce III Fellow in Theology.

 Office Phone: (804) 204-1212